Loading...

 Okay, let's see how you've got on with that then.

-All right, time for a quick practise.
+All right, time for a quick practice.

 So for each of the statements below, I want you to decide whether you think they're correct or incorrect.

-Now if you're sure about your answer, then you're going to put it into the first column or the last column, 'cause that's I'm sure I'm correct or I'm sure I'm incorrect.
+Now, if you're sure about your answer, then you're going to put it into the first column or the last column.

-However if you think you're correct, okay, put your ticks in the middle two boxes, which is I think it's correct or I think it's incorrect.
+However, if you think you're correct, okay, put your ticks in the middle two boxes, which is I think it's correct or I think it's incorrect, and then repeat that for each of the statements.

-So when you're finished, okay, and we'll come back and we'll have a look at what you've done.
+So when you're finished, okay, we'll come back and we'll have a look at what you've done, so but for now, let's just pause the video.

-Okay then, so the gametes are the sex cells.
+Okay then, so the gametes are the sex cells, so this is correct, they are the sex cells.

-The zygote carries all of the genetic information for the offspring because it receives half from each parent, so half from each gamete.
+And a zygote carries half of the genetic information, this is incorrect, the zygote carries all of the genetic information for the offspring because it receives half from each parent, so half from each gamete.

-Okay so if you've got those right then well done.
+Okay, so if you've got those right then well done.

 So it's now time for us to move on to the second part of our lesson, which is looking at the chromosome numbers between parents and offspring.